omotoyosi-odele/API-challenge/README.md

 # Author
 Omotoyosi Odele
 # Objective
-Working with several APIs, analysis and visualising their data with Python and Matplotlib
+Working with several APIs, analysing and visualising their data with Python and Matplotlib